cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 # Part 2
 ## Working with histograms
+[//]: # (Ex2.1)
 1. Open the image hela-cells.tif.
-This is another standard Fiji sample image showing HeLa cells.
-Lysosomes are red, mitochondria green and the nucleus blue.
+This is another standard Fiji sample image showing HeLa cells, so you can open it via `[File > Open Samples > HeLa Cells 48bit RGB]`.
+If you open the file from OMERO set Color Mode to Composite in the Bioformats Import Options dialog.
+Lysosomes should be red, mitochondria green and the nucleus blue.

+2. An easy way to learn something about the intensities in the image is to move the cursor over the image and observe the intensity values in status bar of the FIJI main window (Press Enter to bring the main window to front, in case it is covered by ohter windows.).
+Another handy tool is the Pixel Inspector which you can activate via a toolbar icon (magnifier glass with Px).
+When the Pixel Inspector is active you can left-click into the image and another window entitled "Pixel Values" will open which shows the pixel values within the little red square you placed by clicking.

-2. We can show the histogram with `[Analyze > Histogram]`.
-The histogram is displayed in a new window.
+3. Histograms are a means to quickly get an impression of the complete intensity distribution in an image.
+We can show the histogram with `[Analyze > Histogram]` (Shortcut: ``Ctrl+H``).
+If FIJI asks whether all three channels should be diplayed, answer No. The histogram is then displayed in a new window.
 The x-axis shows the pixel value and the y-axis the count.
-Note that the histogram refers to the channel that was active when the command was called.
+Also note that the histogram refers to the channel that was active when the command was called.

 ![Histogram](fig/histogram.png){#fig:histog width="25%"}

-3. Obtain the highest and lowest intensities from the histogram.
+4. Obtain the highest and lowest intensities from the histogram.
 What does the histogram range tell you?

-4. Click on \[list\] to obtain a list with values and counts. \[Log\] displays the same histogram on a log-scale.
+5. Click on \[list\] to obtain a list with values and counts. \[Log\] displays the same histogram on a log-scale.

-5. Click on \[live\] in the histogram dialog and change the channel.
+6. Click on \[live\] in the histogram dialog and change the channel.
     Observe the changes in the histogram and note the color changes in the depicted colormap bar.